ayushshrivastv/Scalable-cToken/README.md

 - **Flexible Allocation**: Distribute different quantities of tokens to different participant tiers

 This combination of QR-based claiming and airdrop functionality makes the platform ideal for both in-person events and remote participation scenarios.

+### Smart Contracts & Solana Pay Integration
+Distribute tokens to large audiences with just a few clicks.
+Our airdrop system allows event organizers to send tokens to hundreds or thousands of attendees simultaneously.
+The platform leverages custom Solana smart contracts that interact seamlessly with Light Protocol's compression technology, reducing transaction costs by 1000x.
+Solana Pay integration enables frictionless claiming through scannable QR codes that embed transaction instructions, wallet connections, and verification parameters—all while maintaining sub-second finality and military-grade security.

 **[Try the live demo here](https://scalable-c-token-ayushshrivastvs-projects.vercel.app/)**